yiisoft/data-response/README.md

 ## General usage

 The package provides `DataResponseFactory` class that, given a PSR-17 response factory, is able to create data response.
-In this example we use `nyholm/psr7` pacakge but any PSR-17 response factory would do.
+In this example we use `nyholm/psr7` package but any PSR-17 response factory would do.

 Data response contains raw data to be processed later.